California Prenuptial Agreement Info

 - If a party is waiving spousal support, they must have had an attorney at the time they signed the agreement for that waiver to be enforceable

-- There must be at least 7 days in between when the parties are first presented with the prenuptial agreement to when they sign it.
+- There must be at least 7 days in between the final agreement and when the parties sign it.
 This requirement is important to provide parties enough time to obtain legal representation if they want it.
+Here is a helpful write up on this subject by a California attorney.

 The California Family Code contains the California Premarital statute, also known as the California UPAA: Cal Fam Code §1610-1617